Arackulele/GrimoraMod/README.md

 ## Known Issues

+### Haunter sigils can be seen through cards in hand

+- Currently investigating, although I'm not quite sure where the issue exactly lies.
+Tried messing around with the layer ordering and that didn't seem to fix the issue.

 ### Activated abilities no longer work

 - The primary cause of this is whenever another ability gets added to the card.
 The bug lies in the `Activated Ability Fix` mod, but I'm not sure where.